-Gungywamp in Groton, Connecticut is the kind of site that can drive archeologists crazy.
+Gungywamp in Groton, Connecticut is the kind of site that can drive archaeologists crazy.

-First off it is a very messy story.
-The site, located in the Connecticut woods less than an hour away from New Haven, consists of multiple stone chambers, rings of stones, piles of rock, Native American artifacts, mysterious etchings, Lithic artifacts, Colonial artifacts, and hundreds or even thousands of years of various settlers adopting and rearranging the site, it is difficult to tell where one historical period ends and another begins.
+It’s a very messy story.
+The site, located in the Connecticut woods less than an hour away from New Haven, consists of multiple stone chambers, rings of stones, piles of rock, Native American artifacts, mysterious etchings, lithic artifacts, Colonial artifacts, and hundreds—perhaps thousands—of years of various settlers adopting and rearranging the site.
+It’s difficult to tell where one historical period ends and another begins.

-To add to this the site attracts what might be called archeological conspiracy theories.
-Among the most popular of these theories (one that crops up at multiple stone sites in the Northeast, see America’s Stonehenge) is that the site is a pre-Colombian settlement build by 6th-century Celtic Christian monks who escaped Ireland to avoid Norse aggression.
+The site attracts what might be called archaeological conspiracy theories.
+Among the most popular of these theories (one that crops up at multiple stone sites in the Northeast, like New Hampshire’s Mystery Hill) is that the site is a pre-Colombian settlement built by 6th-century Celtic Christian monks who escaped Ireland to avoid Norse aggression.

-While it is easy to dismiss this theory, the confirmation of pre-columbian Norse contact in Newfoundland, and the increasing likelihood that Polynesians may have had contact in South America make it increasingly more difficult to dismiss it out of hand.
-Nonetheless no findings confirming the theory have ever been found by any credible linguists, epigraphers, or archaeologists, making it still a fringe theory at best.
+While it is easy to dismiss this theory, the confirmation of pre-Columbian Norse contact in Newfoundland, and the suggestion that Polynesians may have had contact in South America make it difficult for some to dismiss out of hand.
+No findings confirming the theory have ever been found by any credible linguists, epigraphers, or archaeologists, making it still a fringe theory at best.

-Even less credible theories involving aliens, some kind of ancient peoples, and energy vortexes also surround the site.
-For the tour guides it is particularly frustrating as on a magnetometer the site does in fact exhibit occasional spikes in electromagnetic activity.
-This is believed by geologists to be the result of the composition of quartz, granite and magnetite rocks, but that does little to dissuade those who believe Gungywamp to be a UFO influenced “energy vortex.”
+Even less credible theories involving aliens, some unknown group of ancient peoples, and energy vortexes (yes, really) also surround the site.
+Frustratingly for some tour guides, the site exhibits occasional spikes in electromagnetic activity on a magnetometer.
+This is believed by some geologists to be the result of the composition of quartz, granite and magnetite rocks, but that does little to dissuade those who want to believe Gungywamp is a UFO-influenced energy vortex.

-What has officially been found at Gungywamp is not much less confusing or mysterious.
-A lithic stone pounding tool has been found there that dates to at least 1500 B.C, which is pre-tribal Indian.
-The site certainly has plenty of Indian artifacts which include arrowheads, stone flakes and pottery fragments.
-The Native American inhabitants may also be responsible for the stone circles which some believe are astronomical tools and which others believe are colonial mill or hide tanning areas.
+What has officially been found at Gungywamp is no less confusing or mysterious.
+A lithic stone pounding tool found there dates to at least 1500 B.C., which is pre-tribal Native American.
+The site certainly has plenty of indigenous artifacts including arrowheads, stone flakes, and pottery fragments.
+The Native American inhabitants may also be responsible for the stone circles, which some believe are astronomical tools and which others believe are colonial mill or hide tanning areas.

 However, it is the multiple stone chambers that get people the most excited.
-Thought by most to be root cellars built by colonial settlers, they have some strange properties, including one designed to line up with the equinoxes, so that light shines though a small window.
+Thought by most to be root cellars built by colonial settlers, they have some strange properties, including one that’s designed to line up with the equinoxes, so that light shines though a small window.
 This seems not to fit with the work of colonial settlers.
-The 30-foot rock ledges, and eagle petroglyph only provide further mystery and confusion to the site.
+Prominent 30-foot rock ledges and an eagle petroglyph only provide further mystery and confusion to the site.

 We explored Gungywamp on Obscura Day - March 20th, 2010.
 Photos, stories and more here